-We have a new voting system to decide which bird will reign supreme and be crowned Bird of the Year 2019.
+Rank your top-five choices to decide which bird will be crowned Bird of the Year.

-This year, voting is based on the instant runoff (IRV) voting system, which is similar to the system you might have seen in local elections.
-When you vote, you can rank up to five of your favourite birds, with #1 indicating your favourite bird, #2 indicating your second favourite bird, and so on.
-It’s no problem if you want to vote for less than five birds.
+Voting is based on an instant runoff voting system, which is similar to the system used in New Zealand local elections.
+When you vote, you can rank up to five of your favourite birds, with number 1 indicating your favourite bird, number 2 indicating your second favourite bird, and so on.
+It’s no problem if you want to vote for fewer than five birds.

 How the winner is decided

-This process continues until one bird has a majority of votes and is crowned Bird of the Year.
+This process continues until one bird has a majority of votes and is crowned Te Manu Rongonui o te Tau - Bird of the Year.